-Too rich of an air-fuel mixture, faulty spark plugs, a faulty gas cap, a dirty air filter, a busted catalytic converter.
+Too rich of an air-fuel mixture, faulty spark plugs, a faulty gas cap, a dirty air filter, and a busted catalytic converter.
 What do all the aforementioned have in common?
 They're common causes behind a failed vehicle emissions test.
 And if you fail an emissions test and don't seek the repair necessary, there's a good chance that the Department of Motor Vehicles won't renew your vehicle's registration when it comes due.
-It's why it's always best to have your car serviced quickly when that "check engine" light comes on or following a failed emissions test.
-Most repairs, if caught quickly enough, only cost a few hundred dollars.
-Sit on the repair, and it could cause upwards of $1,000 when it's all said and done.
+That's why it's always best to have your car serviced quickly when that "check engine" light comes on or following a failed emissions test.
+If caught quickly enough, most repairs only cost a few hundred dollars.
+Sit on the repair; it could cost upwards of $1,000 when all is said and done.

 To pass the emission test, you can try to do the test on relatively cool days.
 Of course, you also need to make sure the engine is as hot as it can get.
 This can be done through driving the car around for about 20 minutes before doing the test.

 - Tim Miller of Autozik